-Effect of pH on the Stability of Vitamin C
+Effect pf Ph on The Stability of Vitamin C

-pH is a measure of acidity or basicity of a solution. pH is one of the primary factor that would affects the stability of vitamin C in orange juice.
-Hence, the pH value of the matrix has an influence on the stability of vitamin C. According to FAO/WHO Expert Consultation on Human Vitamin and Mineral Requirements, Bangkok, Thailand, 1998, the vitamin C will decay if the pH higher than 4 (Nagymate and Fodor, 2008).
 Vitamin C is unstable in neutral and alkaline environments, therefore the higher the pH value and the longer the exposure, the greater the loss of vitamin C. This is because the higher the pH value, the faster the oxidation reaction of vitamin C and causes the degradation of vitamin C. Besides that, the increase in pH also related to deterioration of fruit characteristic which in this literature review, orange juice is more concerned.
-Table 7 below shows the pH value of the fruit juice with storage time (Ajibola, Babatunde and Suleiman, 2009) (Tables 8 & 9).
+Table 5 below shows the pH value of the fruit juice with storage time.
+Table 6: